nstack/stackhut/docs/getting_started/tutorial.rst

 Now you've developed your service you can host it locally to test it further, or you can go straight ahead and deploy live to the StackHut hosting platform.

-.. info:: We're also working hard to provide a priavte, self-hosting solution that runs on the cloud and on-prem.
+.. note:: We're also working hard to provide a priavte, self-hosting solution that runs on the cloud and on-prem.

 Hosting locally
 ^^^^^^^^^^^^^^^